Welcome to the WalkMe Help Center

 Advantages of OAuth 2.0

-Other than the fact that the user's password is not revealed by the 3rd party integration (in this case, Workstation), one of the main advantages of OAuth 2.0 is that it allows users to revoke access to their resources at any time.
+Other than the fact that the user's password is not revealed by the 3rd party integration (in this case, the menu), one of the main advantages of OAuth 2.0 is that it allows users to revoke access to their resources at any time.
 If users no longer need this 3rd-party integration, they can simply revoke the application's access to their resources.
 This is not possible with traditional username and password authentication, where the user would have to remember to change their password to revoke access.

 In addition, OAuth 2.0 supports different grant types, which allows the authorization server to issue tokens in different ways.
 This flexibility allows the authorization server to choose the most secure grant type based on the specific requirements of the client and the user, and share only the most relevant data according to predefined scopes.